 There were two schoolhouses in Gardiner.
 The first one was on the west side of the community and had two rooms.
 Sunday school was held in this schoolhouse.
 After 1918 the school was moved to the north end of town, against the hill.

-All of the houses in Gardiner were built by 1915, with most the structures having four rooms.
+All of the Gardiner houses were built by 1915, with most of the structures having four rooms.
 Most of the houses were built of coke cinder blocks, but a few were of adobe.
-There was a water pump between every two houses and there was no refrigeration other than 50-pound blocks of ice.
+There was a water pump between every two houses, and there was no refrigeration other than 50-pound blocks of ice.

 By 1917 new railroad tracks, an improved washer, a coke-breeze recovery plant, and a large warehouse were added.

-In June 1939, the available coal in the mines had run out, and most production was shut down. but some coke processing continued during World War II to support zinc smelters in the war effort.
-Once the mines closed, most of the people moved away and the post office closed in 1940.
+In June 1939, the mines’ available coal had run out, and most production was shut down.
+But some coke processing continued during World War II to support zinc smelters in the war effort.
+Once the mines closed, most people moved away, and the post office closed in 1940.
 The hospital closed the same year, the front part was sold, and was moved to Raton to be used as a motel office.

-The machine shop was in operation until 1954, to service the equipment still in operation at some of the other mines.
-Afterward, all activity ceased and Gardiner became a ghost town.
+The machine shop was in operation until 1954 to service the equipment still in operation at some other mines.
+Afterward, all activity ceased, and Gardiner became a ghost town.

 Today, there is very little left of the old mining camp except for mostly sidewalks, foundations, and low walls.
-However, the ruins of the doctor’s house, the lamp house, and the dinky barn remained in 2010.
+However, the doctor’s house’s ruins, the lamphouse, and the dinky barn remained in 2010.
 One of the banks of ruined coke ovens is the most obvious remnant.

 Today, the property is owned by the Vermejo Park Ranch, all access to the town is blocked off, except for ranch guests who pay a hefty price for a night’s lodging.